instantfred/ToDoApp/README.md

 - This will install all the required dependencies for the project.

 ## Development
-Run the project with `uvicorn main:app --reload`
+Run the project with `uvicorn ToDoApp.main:app --reload`
 - If `todosapp.db` doesn't exists, it'll be created.

 The project should now be available at: http://127.0.0.1:8000/